C++ · Computer Science · OOP

 AbstractionShow essential features, hide implementationPure virtual functions, abstract classesSimplify complex systems

-InheritanceReuse code, establish relationshipsDerive classes from base classesCode reusability, hierarchical organization
+InheritanceReuse code, establish relationshipsDerive classes from base classesCode reusability, hierarchical organisation

 PolymorphismOne interface, many implementationsFunction overloading, virtual functionsFlexibility, extensibility